 Sustainable employability: everything you need to know

-Sustainable employability is a concept that is increasingly gaining attention..
+Sustainable employability is a term that is coming up more and more often.
 But what does it actually mean?
 And why is it so important?
-We'll provide you with all the information.
-Discover why sustainable employability is the key to a future-oriented and successful organization.
+We tell you all about it.
+Discover why improving sustainable employability is the key to a future-oriented and successful organization.

 - What is sustainable employability?